nitinyadav003/Credit_Card_Financial_Report/README.md

   • DAX

 Steps Overview :
-  1) Data subset collected from SQL Database.
+  1) The dummy dataset was collected from an SQL database available on an online platform.
-  2) Understanding the Data.
+  2) Understand the structure and distribution of the data.
-  3) Data Cleaning & Finding Missing values.
-  4) Data Visualization.
+  3) Check for missing values, outliers, and inconsistencies in the data.
+  4) Clean the dataset by addressing these issues to ensure data quality.
+  5) Generate summary statistics and visualizations.

   Dashboard Content :
 1) Credit Card Customer Report Dashboard :
    Overview
     • This dashboard provides a comprehensive analysis of credit card customer data, focusing on key performance indicators (KPIs) and various demographic insights.
 It is designed to help stakeholders